mattmspaulding/Pulsar-Classifier/README.md

 which treat the candidate data sets as binary classification problems.
 Here the legitimate pulsar examples are a minority positive class, and spurious examples the majority negative class.

 The data set shared here contains 16,259 spurious examples caused by RFI/noise, and 1,639 real pulsar examples.
 These examples have all been checked by human annotators."

-Included in the Jupyter Notebook code are visualizations that show the distributions of certain features, as well as how well each given features correlates to its classification outcome.
-Logistic Regression and KNN were used for predictions.
-A few different methods were used to determine the accuracy of the classifications.
-Potential updates to the project could include adding SVM predictions and adding more visuals to compare the outcomes for the different algorithms.